SSPX Resistance: Structure

 There are also Resistance chapels in Ireland, headquartered in Cork, overseen by Bishop Giacomo Ballini.
-Regarding the masses held in Derry, Bishop Donal McKeown warned the faithful: "The priests of SSPX Resistance Ireland are not in full communion with the Catholic Church and do not accept the full teaching authority of the Church."
+Regarding the Masses held in Derry, Bishop Donal McKeown warned the faithful: "The priests of SSPX Resistance Ireland are not in full communion with the Catholic Church and do not accept the full teaching authority of the Church."

 The SSPX Resistance also has a presence in England, including in London, Kent, and Berkshire.

 Affiliated religious orders

-Traditional Dominicans of Avrillé, France, who were formerly affiliated with the SSPX, have aligned themselves with the SSPX Resistance.
+Traditional group called "Dominicans of Avrillé", France, who were formerly affiliated with the SSPX, have aligned themselves with the SSPX Resistance.

+The Benedictine Monastery of the Holy Cross in Nova Friburgo, Rio de Janeiro, Brazil is directly aligned with the Resistance.
+This is also where Bishop Williamson consecrated Father Jean-Michel Faure as a Bishop on March 19, 2015.